 I make so many stops while riding my bike that my mile tracker app thinks I’m a bus.
 That’s because I’m constantly in the process of creating art (mixed media, street photography, poetry, fiction) inspired by what I experience in public.
 Check out my collection of overlapping flash fiction stories, Stranger Things Happen (available on Amazon everywhere).
 Four stories from that book have been published on Literate Sunday, one of which was selected as a Best of 2017 and is being published in the annual Literate Sunday Catalogue; and one has been published on The Drum.
 I share other projects on social media and my blogs as well as in found spaces through my studio, 7 MPH.

-First Stop: Selections from A Streetcar Named Aspire: Rapidly-changing lives were preserved for a photographic second and displayed near the Atlanta Streetcar’s King Center stop.
+First Stop: Selections from A Streetcar Named Aspire: Rapidly-changing lives are preserved for a photographic second and displayed near the Atlanta Streetcar’s King Center stop.

-DiverseCity: Paintings made from street photography were presented as part of #FreeArtFriday near an iconic mural.
+DiverseCity: Paintings made from street photography are presented as part of #FreeArtFriday near an iconic mural.

 Poems at the Speed of Bike Premiered at Gallery 26 on the Atlanta Beltline

-Twice-Told Tales Served as the very first public art in this suburban tunnel
+Twice-Told Tales Served as the very first public art in this suburban underpass